Are you looking for a counselor that “gets” you?

-Bolanle and Julie joined in October of 2020.
-Sharon was looking to add just one more nurse but couldn’t pass up the chance to work with both of theses amazing PMHNPs.
-Bolanle has a background in pain management and addictions.
-She loves working with clients on the mental health aspect of these.
-She is super personable and has a sincere interest in learning about people.
-Julie has over a decade of experience working in the US and abroad.
-She is highly trained in trauma therapy as well as medication management.
+Julie joined in October of 2020.
+She has over a decade of experience working in the US and abroad.
+She is a highly trained trauma therapist and expert in medication management.
 Patients and colleagues rave about her kindness, intellect, and professionalism.

 Sharon started the practice.
-As an infertility warrior and mother to young children, she was driven to help other women.
+She driven to help other women after her own struggle with infertility.
+Now, as the mom of school aged children she can relate well to her patients.
+The struggle is real!
 Jen came on board in the fall 2019 and clients continuously remark how “great” and “responsive” she is.
 Jen handles all scheduling and other administrative things.

 Why do we focus exclusively on women’s mental health?

 Nurtured Well, LLC was founded on the principal that society is a major influencer in women’s mental health.
 As the popular expression says: “It’s not you, it’s the patriarchy!”.
-This does not mean that neurotransmitters and biology don’t play a huge part in our well being.
-Of course they do!
+Obviously, neurotransmitters and biology play a part as well.
 Furthermore, there are certain transitional times such as pregnancy, postpartum, and menopause in which hormonal changes can affect mood.
-This is why we will search for the best medication for you as well as natural means to boost your brain chemistry.
-We also offer, or will refer out, for counseling, and we teach coping skills.
+This is why we search for the best medication for you as well as natural means to boost brain chemistry.
+We also offer, or will refer out, for counseling.
+Lastly, we teach coping skills.

 Being a woman is hard.

 Women carry the mental load of the family.
 We balance this with careers (and the wage gap!).
 Often, we make ourselves the lowest priority.
-All the while, we are bombarded by images of “beauty” that don’t actually reflect what the average American woman looks like.
+All the while, we are bombarded by images of “beauty” that don’t reflect the average American woman.
 It is exhausting and impossible.

 It doesn’t necessarily get better as we age.
 The post menopause years are often marked by catering to the needs of college age kids and aging parents.
-Instead of working on our own dreams and desires, we continue to care for others.
-For women of color, intersectionality adds another dimension.
+As a result, we continue to care for others instead of working on our dreams.
+Intersectionality adds another dimension for women of color.